alajmo/sake/docs/DOCUMENTATION.md

 #### Clone

-Clone command that `mani sync` will use to clone the repository.
+Clone command that `yac sync` will use to clone the repository.
 It defaults to `git clone URL`.

 In case you want to do modify the clone command, this is the place to do it.
 For instance, to only clone a single branch: